-The United States Department of Commerce and the European Commission have agreed on a set of data protection principles (the “Safe Harbor Privacy Principles”) and frequently asked questions (collectively the U.S.-EU Safe Harbor Framework") to enable U.S. companies to satisfy the requirement under European Union law that adequate protection be given to personal information transferred from the EU to the United States.
-The EEA also has recognized the U.S.-EU Safe Harbor Framework as providing adequate data protection.
-The United States Department of Commerce and the Federal Data Protection and Information Commissioner of Switzerland have agreed on a similar, but separate set of data protection principles and frequently asked questions (collectively the “U.S.-Swiss Safe Harbor Framework”) to enable U.S. companies to satisfy the requirement under Swiss law that adequate protection be given to personal information transferred from Switzerland to the United States.
-Consistent with its commitment to protect personal privacy, Fellowes adheres to the U.S.-EU and U.S.-Swiss Safe Harbor Privacy Principles.
+The United States Department of Commerce and the European Commission have agreed on a set of data protection principles (the “Safe Harbour Privacy Principles”) and frequently asked questions (collectively the U.S.-EU Safe Harbour Framework") to enable U.S. companies to satisfy the requirement under European Union law that adequate protection be given to personal information transferred from the EU to the United States.
+The EEA also has recognised the U.S.-EU Safe Harbour Framework as providing adequate data protection.
+The United States Department of Commerce and the Federal Data Protection and Information Commissioner of Switzerland have agreed on a similar, but separate set of data protection principles and frequently asked questions (collectively the “U.S.-Swiss Safe Harbour Framework”) to enable U.S. companies to satisfy the requirement under Swiss law that adequate protection be given to personal information transferred from Switzerland to the United States.
+Consistent with its commitment to protect personal privacy, Fellowes adheres to the U.S.-EU and U.S.-Swiss Safe Harbour Privacy Principles.

 For purposes of this Policy, the following definitions shall apply:

 If you go on to a web page that contains embedded content, for example from YouTube, you may be sent cookies from these websites.
 We don't control the setting of these cookies, so we suggest you check the third-party websites for more information about their cookies and how to manage them.

 “Agent” means any third party that collects or uses personal information under the instructions of, and solely for, Fellowes or to which Fellowes discloses personal information for use on Fellowes' behalf.